 5. Chewing on One Side Only

-Many people tend to chew on one side of their mouths out of habit.
-This can cause stress to that side’s temporomandibular joint and the nearby muscles.
-This can result in joint dysfunction and TMJ pain.
+Many people chew on one side of their mouths out of habit.
+This can cause stress to that side's temporomandibular joint and the nearby muscles, resulting in joint dysfunction and TMJ pain.

 Make yourself aware of your chewing habits and if you favor one side of your mouth over the other.
 Try to consume your food by chewing on both sides of your mouth.
 You may need to visit your dentist if you have tooth pain or dental problems that are preventing you from chewing on a certain side of your mouth.